 To ensure sustainable long-term use of these rich ecosystems, various stakeholders – local and international – have developed initiatives to mitigate the further loss of mangrove forests and to restore degraded areas to their original status or closest possible through the assisted natural regeneration process.
 The raft of measures to stem further loss of mangrove forests; source alternative livelihood ventures for the mangrove-dependent communities, and restore degraded areas.
 In line with this new drive and working with the Kenya Forest Service (KFS), we have embarked on an elaborate plan to restore mangroves in some of the most degraded areas in Lamu.

-To set a solid foundation, in collaboration with Mangrove Action Plan, we trained community members from representative groups in the County on the CBEMR technique.
+To set a solid foundation, in collaboration with Mangrove Action Project, we trained community members from representative groups in the County on the CBEMR technique.
 We have continually advocated for this successful approach which supports natural regeneration first and then active planting only where necessary.
 Lamu has relatively well-established community-based organisations that have a growing interest in mangrove restoration.
 What has been lacking, however, is inadequate access to training opportunities and exposure to successful techniques in ecosystem restoration such as the CBEMR.
 Following the inaugural CBEMR training last March, six goodwill community champions were identified and equipped with the necessary skills to advocate for the approach among the communities.

 With the successful launch of a collaborative mangrove planting campaign by KFS working with the communities and other stakeholders, we embarked on restoration efforts in Kiboyani area of Mkunumbi, a sleepy village west of Lamu Town, about 340 kilometres from Kenya’s coastal hub Mombasa.
 With support from the goodwill champions, a brief outreach and awareness meeting was held in Mkunumbi centre.
 Women, who were the majority at the meeting, were encouraged to take the lead in mobilising other community members to protect mangroves as extensive loss affects women and children more than men.